Search Programs

 Pima Medical Institute offers two accredited associate of applied science (AAS) degree programs in veterinary technology: one based in Seattle and the other in nearby Renton.
 Both programs take 18 months to complete.

-With a mix of online and in-classroom experiences, students learn about the care of smaller animals, and also skills pertaining to the needs of equine, exotic, and livestock patients.
-Courses include laboratory animal science; small animal nursing for veterinary technicians; food and fiber animals; anatomy and physiology for vet techs; dentistry techniques; exotic animal medicine and nursing; emergency procedures; and more.
+With a mix of online and in-classroom experiences, students learn about the care of smaller animals and skills pertaining to the needs of equine, exotic, and livestock patients.
+Courses include laboratory animal science, small animal nursing for veterinary technicians, food and fiber animals, anatomy and physiology for vet techs, dentistry techniques, exotic animal medicine and nursing, emergency procedures, and more.
 Students also complete an externship for a program total of 77.5 credits.
 Some courses are offered online, hybrid, or fully on-campus.

 Yakima Valley College, in the heart of Washington state, offers an associate of applied science (AAS) degree in veterinary technology, imparting the range of skills necessary for the profession, including animal dentistry, inventory control, medical record-keeping, surgical assisting, veterinary ethics, and other cornerstones of the field.
 Facilities for the vet tech program include small animal wards for birds, rodents, dogs, and cats.
 Work with large animals takes place at local farms.

-Consisting of 107 credits, the program includes courses in animal anatomy and physiology; veterinary medical dosages; safety and OSHA; small animal nutrition; surgical nursing; livestock and equine medicine; radiology; and more.
+The program, which consists of 107 credits, includes courses in animal anatomy and physiology, veterinary medical dosages, safety and OSHA, small animal nutrition, surgical nursing, livestock and equine medicine, radiology, and more.
 Labs and clinical experience offer hands-on skills and practice for vet tech students.

 For information on distance-based education programs, visit our online vet tech programs page.